GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 ### Dealing with invalid geometries

 Although not entirely, for the most part PostGIS complies with the OGC Simple Feature Access standard (http://www.opengeospatial.org/standards/sfa), and it is according to this technical recommendation that PostGIS expects to have the geometries.
 That is not to say that you cannot have invalid geometries in your database, but if you do some of the spatial functions, PostGIS might not work as expected and yield wrong results simply because PostGIS functions assume that your geometries are valid.
 Therefore you should ALWAYS make sure that your geometries have no errors.
-The importance of this check is even greater when multiple users are using/editing the same table.
+The importance of this check is even bigger when multiple users are using/editing the same table.

 Since PostGIS version 2.0 there are functions to detect and repair invalid geometries.